ntruong/Exchange/README.md

 ## Communicating with the exchange
 By default, the exchange runs on `localhost:8080`.
-The exchange handles requests via HTTP POSTs adhering to `request=...` where the request adheres to the following format, by request type:
+The exchange handles requests via HTTP POSTs adhering to the following format, by request type:

 ### Limit
 ```